apache/tvm/docs/dev/relay_pass_infra.rst

     # Create a module to perform optimizations.
     mod = relay.Module({"main": func})

-    # User can disable any passes that they don't want to execute by providing
+    # Users can disable any passes that they don't want to execute by providing
     # a list, e.g. disabled_pass=["EliminateCommonSubexpr"].
     with relay.build_config(opt_level=3):
         with tvm.target.create("llvm"):